Gaviscon for gastro-oesophageal reflux disease

-Tablets should be chewed thoroughly and then swallowed.
+- Chewable tablets should be chewed and then swallowed.

 - For breast-fed babies, mix the right amount of powder with 5 mL of cooled boiled water to make a smooth paste, then mix in another 10 mL of water.
 Give this to your baby after the feed, using a syringe or spoon.